-The performance of the proposed algorithm has been validated on a 5DOF spacecraft platform capable of simulating realistic spacecraft motion in 1g environment.
+The performance of the proposed algorithm has been validated on a 5-DOF spacecraft platform capable of simulating realistic spacecraft motion in a 1g environment.
 Open-loop localization test results using the platform demonstrated balanced computational efficiency with good relative pose estimation accuracy.
 Experiments were also conducted in order to compare the proposed algorithm with AprilTag, a state-of-the-art fiducial-based localization algorithm.
-These experiments demonstrated a large speedup of the proposed algorithm compared to AprilTag.
-A closed-loop relative attitude regulation error rates, thereby validating the overall controlled active vision system [why controlled active vision?].
-The algorithm is particularly useful for cooperative navigation between small-size spacecraft, which may have limited on-board power and computation capabilities.
+These experiments demonstrated a large speedup of the proposed algorithm compared to April-Tag.
+A closed-loop relative attitude regulation experiment was also performed, which showed that the regulation error rates matched the open-loop estimation error rates, thereby validating the overall controlled active vision system.
+The algorithm is particularly useful for cooperative navigation between small-size spacecraft, which may have limited onboard power and computation capabilities.

-Specifically, compared to existing work, the novel improvements of this work are:
+Specifically, compared to existing work, the novel improvements of this work are as follows:

 - It provides a solution with low computation and memory complexity and good localization accuracy.
-The algorithm offers about × 6 speedup in terms of frame rate, when compared to AprilTag.
+The algorithm offers about ×6 speedup in terms of frame rate when compared to AprilTag.
 This improvement is achieved by the novel elements incorporated in the algorithm, including the Box-LoG detector with efficient perspective compensation, the joint data-association and pose estimation, and the feedback framework with homography prediction.
-The low complexity further helps in improving the update frequency and lowering latency. - A novel design for cooperative rendezvous using a pattern consisting of a multi-scale blob array, combined with the proposed image processing algorithm, provides robustness against large scale changes for maneuvers in a space environment involving a target with unknown motion status.
+The low complexity further helps in improving the update frequency and lowering latency. - A novel design for cooperative rendezvous using a pattern consisting of a multiscale blob array, combined with the proposed image processing algorithm, provides robustness against large-scale changes for maneuvers in a space environment involving a target with unknown motion status.

 Future work includes improving the existing algorithm to accommodate severe illumination changes, typical in space imaging applications.
 These illumination changes result in large contrast and intensity changes on a single image, which are detrimental to detection accuracy.
 Another problem left for future investigation is target detection in a cluttered environment.
-Possible clutter in space includes the Earth in the background, components of the spacecraft (e.g., antennas, solar panels), etc. Background subtraction with more robust target detection algorithms are needed to address the cluttering problem.
+Possible clutter in space includes the Earth in the background, components of the spacecraft (e.g., antennas, solar panels), etc. Background subtraction with more robust target detection algorithms is needed to address the cluttering problem.